 The work permit is a permit that is issued to your partner/spouse so that they can be working while you are schooling.
 Your spouse or partner’s work permit will be issued with the same study duration as your study period.

-A full-time international student can assist their spouse to secure a work permit if they are full-time students.
+A full-time international student can assist their spouse in securing a work permit if they are full-time students.
 For the student to achieve this they must

 Your Dependent Health Insurance Scheme